 The basic material in most of the jewellery pieces is 925 Sterling Silver.
-All the silver pieces have a white platinum plating and every gold-plated piece has a high-quality 18ct. plating.
+All the silver pieces have a white rhodium plating and every gold-plated piece has a high-quality 18ct. plating.

 I can also produce any piece you like in Gold or Platinum.
 Please ask me!